 1. Complete our secure on-line volunteer interest form.
 Since space is limited for orientation & trainings, and to provide us with the necessary information that is needed to assess your skills, you must pre-register to attend general orientation & training.

 2. Wait for a confirmation email stating you have been signed up for the training along with a list of what you need to bring with you and where to go.
-If there is no general orientation and training scheduled at this time, you will receive an additional e-mail once a orientation and training is scheduled.

 The Management Team, Special Olympics Maryland Baltimore County